Updated on March 11th, 2026 by Nathan Parsh

 Sherwin-Williams is not a recession-resistant Dividend Aristocrat.
 The company’s performance depends on a healthy U.S. and international housing market, which is the underlying driver of paint and coatings sales.

-Sherwin-Williams has a high level of leverage to construction markets as well as new buildings, which need a myriad of coating products.
+Sherwin-Williams has a high level of leverage in construction markets and new buildings, which need many coating products.

-But the company does have a silver lining during recessions.
+However, the company has a silver lining during recessions.
 We believe homeowners are more likely to repaint their houses than to move completely or take on more costly repairs during a recession.

 On balance, recessions negatively impact Sherwin-Williams’ earnings.
 This can be seen by looking at the company’s performance during the 2007-2009 financial crisis: